jpwallace22/eslint-plugin-absolute-only/README.md

 # eslint-plugin-absolute-only

-A (zero-dependency!) eslint plugin that enforces absolute imports on your codebase.
+A zero-dependency eslint plugin that enforces absolute imports on your codebase.

 ## Prerequisites